Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 ### What You’ll Build
 - Source account resources to mimic a production grade Snowflake account.
-- Replicate/Failover selective resources to a secondary account in a transactinally consistent fashion.
+- Replicate/Failover selective resources to a secondary account in a transactionally consistent fashion.
 - Build apps powered by primary snowflake account.
 - Failover from primary to secondary account.
 - Observe your apps now seamlessly powered by the secondary account.